appserver-io/appserver/_docs/installation.md

 permalink: /get-started/documentation/installation.html
 ---

-Besides supporting several operating systems and their specific ways of installing software, we also support ways to get an appserver.io package.
+Besides supporting several operating systems and specific ways of installing the respective software, we also demonstrate how to get an appserver.io package.
 You might do any of the following:

 * Download one of our [releases](http://appserver.io/get-started/downloads.html) right from our download page that provide tested install packages